 Steal a Batman to Be a Robin - MISS

 Making the Team Older AND Better

 Older people tend to flock to Florida, they also go to Phoenix and that's a potential trading partner for the Mavericks.
-Despite losing Amar'e Stoudemire over the summer to free agency, thewere hoping to be able to stay viable in the Western Conference.
+Despite losing Amar'e Stoudemire over the summer to free agency, the Suns were hoping to be able to stay viable in the Western Conference.
 It appears they are going to miss the playoffs or set themselves up for a disappointing first round exit.
-There are two interesting pieces in Phoenix that could make Dallas older but better: and .
+There are two interesting pieces in Phoenix that could make Dallas older but better: Steve Nash and Grant Hill.

 Either player would help the Mavericks out based on them filling a personnel need.
 Sources indicate that the problem in trying to acquire either player would be the fact that the two players would rather stay on the sinking ship instead of starting over in a new location.
 Both players have a strong allegiance to the front office and there is a strong sense of familiarity and comfort.
 It's hard to imagine that Hill or Nash would get dealt at the deadline, the off-season is a different story but that doesn't do anything for the Mavericks' immediate need.